 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-For further information around Norfolk Screen’s Term and Conditions please click here.
+For further information pertaining to Norfolk Screen’s Terms and Conditions please click here.

 “Personal data”, or “personal information”, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 “Sensitive Personal Data” means information revealing racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data, and personal data relating to criminal offences and convictions.